 Optionalcovers_content_digest?: "required" | "forbidden" | "either"Policy for content-digest coverage in request signatures. 'required': signers MUST cover content-digest (body is bound to the signature); body-unbound signatures rejected with request_signature_components_incomplete. 'forbidden': signers MUST NOT cover content-digest; body-bound signatures rejected with request_signature_components_unexpected.
 This is an opt-out for the narrow case of legacy infrastructure that cannot preserve body bytes. 'either' (default): signer chooses per-request; verifier accepts both covered and uncovered forms. 'required' is recommended for spend-committing operations in production; 4.0 recommends 'required' for those operations.

 Optionalrequired_for?: string[]AdCP protocol operation names (e.g., 'create_media_buy') for which this agent rejects unsigned requests with request_signature_required.
 Not MCP tool names, A2A skill names, or any transport-specific rename — verifiers MUST NOT accept operation names that are not defined by the AdCP protocol spec.
+JSON-RPC protocol method names like tasks/cancel belong in protocol_methods_required_for, not here.
 Empty in 3.0 by default; sellers populate selectively during per-counterparty pilots.
 In 4.0 this list MUST include all spend-committing operations the agent supports (create_media_buy, acquire_*, etc.).
 Counterparties MUST sign any listed operation.
+Every operation listed MUST also appear in supported_for (an operation can't be required without being supported); see x-adcp-validation.

 Optionalsupported_for?: string[]AdCP protocol operation names for which this agent verifies signatures when present but does not require them.
 Counterparties SHOULD sign operations in this list.
 Typically a superset of required_for and warn_for.